seandstewart/bardly/pending/tragedies/romeo-and-juliet/uncut.md

 *Exeunt*

 ### SCENE III.
-Friar Laurence’s cell.
+Friar Laurence's cell.

 *Enter FRIAR LAURENCE*

 **FRIAR LAURENCE**
 Romeo, come forth; come forth, thou fearful man:
-Affliction is enamour’d of thy parts,
+Affliction is enamour'd of thy parts,
 And thou art wedded to calamity.

 *Enter ROMEO*

 **ROMEO**
-Father, what news? what is the prince’s doom?
+Father, what news? what is the prince's doom?
 What sorrow craves acquaintance at my hand,
 That I yet know not?

 **FRIAR LAURENCE**
 Too familiar
 Is my dear son with such sour company:
-I bring thee tidings of the prince’s doom.
+I bring thee tidings of the prince's doom.

 **ROMEO**
-What less than dooms-day is the prince’s doom?
+What less than dooms-day is the prince's doom?

 **FRIAR LAURENCE**
-A gentler judgment vanish’d from his lips,
+A gentler judgment vanish'd from his lips,
-Not body’s death, but body’s banishment.
+Not body's death, but body's banishment.

 **ROMEO**
-Ha, banishment! be merciful, say ‘death;’
+Ha, banishment! be merciful, say 'death;'
 For exile hath more terror in his look,
-Much more than death: do not say ‘banishment.’
+Much more than death: do not say 'banishment.'

 **FRIAR LAURENCE**
 Hence from Verona art thou banished: